|

 difficult to determine whether fictional

-PI's are a fair reflection on their
+PI's are a fair reflection of their

 real-life counterparts but if fictional